d1sc0/hellostu.xyz/README.md

 - footer and nav - done
 - Migrate the about me page - done
 - deploy on firebase using github actions
-- update twitter and open graph in seo component to use postImage or fallback gracefully to an icon use || ?
+- update twitter and open graph in seo component to use postImage - done
 - add in some analytics

 ## Maybe things for later (Roadmap)